davidjb/presentations/source/index.rst

 .. note::

-   You're about to learn why I try to only work with O/S.
+   You're about to learn why I try to only work with O/S: because it's awesome.

 * '08 JCU IT Honours graduate